gregschmit/rails-rest-framework/README.md

 ### Resource Controllers

-Other API controllers can be associated to a resource/model by setting the `model` class attribute.
+Other API controllers can be associated to a resource/model by setting `model`, e.g.
+`self.model = Movie`.

 ```ruby
 class Api::MoviesController < ApiController